BuildCLI/BuildCLI/PROJECT_FAMILIARIZATION.md

 *    **CICDIntegration:** This class is responsible for setting up CI/CD pipelines by generating configuration files for Jenkins, GitHub Actions, and GitLab.
 It automates the setup of continuous integration and deployment workflows.

      **Each of these classes plays a crucial role in the functionality of BuildCLI, ensuring that developers have the necessary tools to manage their Java projects efficiently from the command line.**

+## AI Functionalities

+BuildCLI leverages artificial intelligence to automate repetitive tasks and enhance productivity.
+One of the key AI-powered features is the **automated documentation generation**.

+- The `DocumentCommand` utilizes AI to generate documentation for the project, reducing the time spent on manual documentation and ensuring consistency across the codebase.
+- This feature automatically analyzes the code and generates relevant documentation, making it easier for developers to keep the documentation up to date.

+These AI features are designed to help developers focus on core tasks while automating time-consuming processes, thus enhancing overall efficiency.

    # Navigating Commands and Subcommands